Amazing people shaped by remote outback Queensland

 The stockmen and stockwomen

 Without the horsemanship of the stockmen (and, in time, stockwomen), it would not have been possible to manage the huge cattle and sheep stations of the region.
 Many Indigenous people also worked on the stations and became part of this outback tradition.
 Although quad bikes and even helicopters have taken over some of the horse’s duties, the stockmen and stockwomen are still an iconic part of outback life.
 You can discover their story at the Australian Stockman’s Hall of Fame in Longreach.
-Our Big 3 Pass includes entry to the museum and the Outback Stockman’s Show.
+Our Big 3 Pass includes entry to the museum.
 Imagine yourself as part of this life – sleep in a 4½-star Homestead Stable at our Outback Accommodation.

 Photo courtesy of Australian Stockman’s Hall of Fame outbackheritage.com.au

 If Australia ‘rode on the sheep’s back’, it couldn’t have done it without the itinerant shearers who sheared hundreds of sheep a day in hot, dusty woolsheds.
 Central and western Queensland were the scene of the Great Shearers’ Strike of 1891 where graziers and shearers drew battle lines over wages and the use of non-union labour.
 This bitter confrontation eventually resulted in a gaol sentence for the strike leaders.
 The unions involved then met beneath the old ghost gum at Barcaldine to form the ‘Labour Electoral Leagues’ which later became the Australian Labor Party.
 These days, electrical shears have replaced the clippers but shearers are still an iconic part of outback Queensland’s pastoral life.
 You can see a champion sheep shearer at work on our Nogo Station Experience.

 The women of the homestead